ADDITIONAL BENEFITS OF PANORAMIC SENSING

 Making Life Safe

-Maybe the sensation of safety has a scientific explanation in the stimulation of the parasympathetic nervous system.
+Maybe it has a scientific explanation in the stimulation of the parasympathetic nervous system.

 It Stimulates Happiness

-At first i couldn't work out if it was something to do with the different angles around the periphery which was making me happy, or if it was just because i was experimenting with something which i actually thought was a bit crazy... whichever it was, it was making me feel happy, so i was curious about it, and so carried on doing it.
+At first i couldn't work out if it was the exercise itself which was making me happy, or if it was just because i was experimenting with something which i actually thought was a bit crazy... whichever it was, it was making me feel happy, so i was curious about it, and so carried on doing it.

 Smelling and tasting exercises stimulate the entire 'smiling area' of the face.
 Smelling directly activates the cheek bones.
-Whereas when an area of my mouth is tense, i have less or no sense of taste there, and actively tasting it, makes it sensitive, relaxes it.
+When an area of my mouth is tense i have less or no sense of taste there, and actively tasting it, makes it sensitive, relaxes it.
 Smelling and tasting stimulate smiling.

 Back to Chapter Two : Psychology Of The Panorama